|AISI 316L (EN.14404)

 Where aesthetics or additional surface protection is relevant, some products can be supplied with surface coatings such as epoxy powder coating.
 These coatings are available in a wide range of colours on request.
 Coated products may require additional grounding.

 Aluminium is typically used in applications where minimal weight is key.
 When exposed to water it forms a coherent surface oxide preventing the aluminium to corrode.
 Oglaend System’s aluminium components are made in 5754 and 6060 quality.

 Oglaend System offers a range of resins to match the needs of our customers.
-From our standard polyester resin to our high performance olstar resin, we can meet your chemical, fire, smoke and toxicity requirements.
-To specify the desired resin, the standard FRP article numbers are prefixed with the resin code shown below.
+From our standard polyester resin to our high performance options, we can meet your chemical, fire, smoke and toxicity requirements.
+Please contact our technical team with your individual project requirements for tailor made solutions.

 GRP/FRP: Note, the pultruded process of manufacturing means there is no difference in GRP/FRP material types.